Kepahiang Regency: Sports

 Due to its unique natural environment Kepahiang offers a range of recreational activities and outdoor activities such as trekking, biking, walking and alike.
 The local government regularly invites to common bicycle tours in order to encourage an active way of life.
 The natural park covers an area of 8,515 ha and provides for further possible outdoor activities for all those enjoying nature.
 Other types of sports such as soccer, badminton and a range of martial arts are practised in Kepahiang as well.

 Mayor's office

 The mayor's office in Kepahiang stands out in regards to dimensions and architectural design and attracts tourists as well as locals.
 The buildings cupola is of enormous size.
 It was damaged during a recent earthquake though all damages were of minor type and not irreparable.
 The restoration is done by non-local experts.

 Hydro power plant / dam

-The hydro power plant at Musi, which is about 11 kilometers away from the city if Kepahiang, has a capacity of 3 × 70 MW.
+The hydro power plant on the MusiRiver, which is about 11 kilometres away from the city if Kepahiang, has a capacity of 3 × 70 MW.
 There it is a place of interest for technically interested people.
 Furthermore, the hydro power plant is located in a pleasant natural scenery.
 It therefore became a place of excursions for locals and visitors.
 However, the facility primary function is of course to pave the way for economic development in Kepahiang.